ssbsukirat/medicine/Respiratory/Ventilation.md

 	* DRG
 		* Dorsal respiratory group
 		* initial integration site for afferent
 			* Pao2, paco2 ph and BP (carotid and aortic chemoreceptors and baroreceptors)
-		* Vagus
+			* Vagus stretch receptor
+			*  juxtapulmonary capillary receptor in lung parenchyma and chest wall
+		*
-	* VRG
+	* VRC
-		* Ventral respiratory group
+		* Ventral respiratory column
+		* Respiratory rhythm generation (also in more rostrally located parafacial respiratory group (pFRG) which also gives Active Expiration)
+		* pre-Bötzinger complex
+			* responsible for the generation of various forms